NVIDIA/JAX-Toolbox/rosetta/docs/DEVELOPMENT.md

 branch along with the fork is deleted, the PR and its metadata will still exist for us to pull.

-For all other changes like adding a new model or a new data pipeline library.
-We can add that to this repo.
+For all other changes like adding a new model or a new data pipeline library that is orthogonal to the base library: we can add that to this repo.

 ## Changes that need to keep up with upstream
+**Note**: Here we use [t5x](https://github.com/google-research/t5x) as an example, but the same applies to [paxml](https://github.com/google/paxml).

 The workflow to create a feature that we'll cherry-pick into the t5x distribution is:

 2. Create a [fork](https://github.com/google-research/t5x/fork) with your changes
 3. Create a PR with that fork against upstream ([example](https://github.com/google-research/t5x/pull/1204))
-4. Add that PR to [patchlist.txt](../patchlist.txt) as a line (for above example add `pull/1204/head`)
+4. Add that PR to [patchlist-t5x.txt](../patchlist-t5x.txt) as a line (for above example add `pull/1204/head`)
-5. Create a PR in this repo to update patchlist.txt
+5. Create a PR in this repo to update patchlist-t5x.txt

 It is possible that by adding your change to the `patchlist.txt`, you create a merge conflict when cherry-picking.
 It is for that reason that when you create a new PR for the t5x